Josiah A. P. Campbell: Biography

 Josiah Abigail Patterson Campbell was born in Lancaster District, South Carolina, the son of a Presbyterian minister and the daughter of a wealthy plantation owner.
 His family was of Scottish descent.

 He learned to read at four years old.
 He was educated at Davidson College in North Carolina, thereafter moving to Madison County, Mississippi at the age of fifteen.

 He was admitted to the bar at Kosciusko, Mississippi on June 12, 1847, at the age of seventeen, making him the youngest lawyer in Mississippi, where he opened a law office and "conducted a large and profitable practice".
 He was elected to the state legislature in 1851 and 1859.
 He was the Speaker of the Mississippi House of Representatives from 1859 to 1860.

-He was a President pro tempore of the Provisional Congress of the Confederate States for two days in 1861 and again for one day in 1862, becoming one of the original signers of the Confederate Constitution, and attained the rank of Lieutenant colonel in the Confederate States Army during the American Civil War, serving in the Mississippi 40th Infantry Regiment, where he was slightly wounded at the Second Battle of Corinth.
+In the buildup to the American Civil War, Campbell served as a delegate to Mississippi's state secession convention in January, 1861.
+The convention chose him to serve as one of the state's representatives to the Provisional Congress of the Confederate States.
+He was a President pro tempore of the Provisional Congress for two days in 1861 and again for one day in 1862, becoming one of the original signers of the Confederate Constitution.
+He was defeated in his bid for election to the first regular session of Congress, so he enlisted in the Confederate States Army as captain of Company K, 40th Mississippi Infantry Regiment.
+Campbell was promoted to lieutenant colonel and slightly wounded at the Second Battle of Corinth.
+Later he was promoted to a colonel of cavalry and served as a staff officer until the end of the war.

 After the war, he was elected circuit judge for the Fifth Circuit and served until 1868, when he was forced out of office for not swearing allegiance to the United States.
 In 1870, he was one of the commissioners who framed the code of 1871, and in 1879, he similarly worked on the code of 1880.
 In 1876, he became one of the chief organizers of the Mississippi Plan, which ended the era of Republican rule in Mississippi.
 He was appointed to a seat on the Supreme Court of Mississippi vacated by the resignation of Jonathan Tarbell in 1876, and served as Chief Justice from 1891 to 1894.
 He became one of the drafters of the 1890 Mississippi Constitution, which enforced legal white supremacy.
 In 1895, he declined re-appointment, and returned to private practice.
 He was succeeded on the court by Albert H. Whitfield.